Ride From Trenton to Port Severn Ontario…

-Healy Falls (near kilometer 64) is just past Campbellford and that’s where we strayed too close to shore and our watercraft started to lose momentum, growing progressively more sluggish.
+Healy Falls (near kilometer 64) is just past Campbellford.
+And that’s where we strayed too close to shore.
+Our watercraft started to lose momentum, growing progressively more sluggish.
 Suddenly, my warning light came on and the engine died.
-It was almost as if we were stuck in mud or something — like maybe weeds from the huge bed that I’d inadvertently steered into!
+It was almost as if we were stuck in mud or something.
+Like maybe weeds from the huge bed that I’d inadvertently steered into!

 Sure enough, our intakes were crammed.
 One of us would have to climb overboard and clear the intakes.
-We weren’t out of it either – it took an hour and a half to get gas and back to the main channel.
+We weren’t out of it either.
+It took an hour and a half to get gas and back to the main channel.
 Meanwhile, we also managed to tow in two anglers who had been adrift for several hours after their motor quit.
-These unexpected delays put us behind our Sea Doo riding schedule — a concern with nine more locks before our overnight destination at Young’s Point.
+These unexpected delays put us behind our Sea Doo riding schedule.
+Certainly a concern with nine more locks before our overnight destination at Young’s Point!

 So far, we’d had smooth, sheltered sailing.
-I knew that Rice Lake, a long, narrow and shallow wind funnel, might be a different story, and I was right.
-It was also the first large body of water where shorelines and channel markers were distant.
+I knew that Rice Lake, a long, narrow and shallow wind funnel, might be a different story.
+And I was right.
+It was also the first large body of water where shorelines and channel markers were far apart.
 Anticipating a little fun, I throttled into the three foot waves and played ride ‘em cowboy for the next 20 kilometres.

-After the wavy chop of Rice Lake, the Otonabee River was a picturesque 50-kilometre ride — wide sweeping curves and slow, calm water.
-Other highlights included Sea Doo riding under the fountain on Little Lake in downtown Peterborough, and the Peterborough Lift Lock, North America’s tallest, with its panoramic view.
-After a 111-kilometre run from Campbellford, we made it into Lakefield by mid-afternoon and arrived at our accommodation at Katchawanooka Resort, near Young’s Point soon after.
+After the wavy chop of Rice Lake, the Otonabee River was a picturesque 50-kilometre ride.
+Wide sweeping curves and slow, calm water.
+Other highlights included Sea Doo riding under the fountain on Little Lake in downtown Peterborough.
+And the Peterborough Lift Lock, North America’s tallest, with its panoramic view.
+After a 111-kilometre run from Campbellford, we made it into Lakefield by mid-afternoon.
+Then arrived at our accommodation at Katchawanooka Resort, near Young’s Point soon after.

 Trent Severn Waterway Sea Doo Tour Day 3 – Young’s Point to Bobcaygeon…